seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part8-Sanity-Studio.md

   categoryType,
 } from "./category";

-export const
-  schemaTypes = [
+export const schemaTypes = [
   postType,
   authorType,
   categoryType,
 ];
 ```

-After saving, the Studio automatically updates with the new content types.
+After saving, the Studio automatically updates with your new document types.

 ---

-### Schemas Are Contracts
+## Schemas Are Contracts

-If you've been following our TypeScript discussions, this should feel familiar.
+If you've been following our TypeScript discussions, this idea should feel familiar.

 A TypeScript type: